drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 ### Guidelines on Childcare Centre (CCC) (allowed only in B1 zone)

 CCCs within B1 industrial developments are meant to serve parents working in the industrial estate.
 Proposed CCCs may be considered only within B1 developments, subject to clearances from the National Environment Agency (NEA) and Early Childhood Development Agency (ECDA).
 CCCs are not permitted within B2 developments.
-See NEA’s webpage [here](https://www.nea.gov.sg/our-services/development-control/guidelines-for-building-plan-submission) and ECDA’s webpage [here](https://www.ecda.gov.sg/) for more information.
+See NEA's webpage [here](https://www.nea.gov.sg/our-services/development-control/guidelines-for-building-plan-submission) and ECDA's webpage [here](https://www.ecda.gov.sg/) for more information.

 SLA may assess such CCCs based on Group E Civic and Community Institution rate for the purpose of computing Land Betterment Charge.

-### Guidelines on Temporary Workers’ Dormitory
+### Guidelines on Temporary Workers' Dormitory

 Workers' dormitory are premises used to house migrant workers who are engaged to carry out industrial or production or construction activities.
 Dormitories may comprise new extensions to existing buildings or new building blocks within an industrial development or may be converted from existing spaces within an industrial development.

-New workers’ dormitories located outside specified areas (refer to Table 1 and 2 below) or renewal of existing dormitories may be considered on Temporary Permission (TP) for up to 5 years subject to compliance with prevailing guidelines and the use not causing disamenities.
+New workers' dormitories located outside specified areas (refer to Table 1 and 2 below) or renewal of existing dormitories may be considered on Temporary Permission (TP) for up to 5 years subject to compliance with prevailing guidelines and the use not causing disamenities.

-To provide more temporary housing options for migrant workers while additional purpose-built dormitories are being constructed, URA and technical agencies will now assess applications for (i) new temporary workers’ dormitories and (ii) increase in the number of workers in existing dormitories located within the specified industrial areas (refer to Table 1 below) on individual basis.
+To provide more temporary housing options for migrant workers while additional purpose-built dormitories are being constructed, URA and technical agencies will now assess applications for (i) new temporary workers' dormitories and (ii) increase in the number of workers in existing dormitories located within the specified industrial areas (refer to Table 1 below) on individual basis.
 If supported, the use will be on 3-years TP, and may not be renewed subsequently.

-Note: The following guidelines are for workers’ dormitories located within industrial developments.
-Independent workers’ dormitories located separately from the industrial development may be allowed only on land zoned Civic and Community Institution.
-Click [here](https://www.ura.gov.sg/Corporate/Guidelines/Development-Control/Non-Residential/C-CI/WD) for Guidelines for independent workers’ dormitories.
+Note: The following guidelines are for workers' dormitories located within industrial developments.
+Independent workers' dormitories located separately from the industrial development may be allowed only on land zoned Civic and Community Institution.
+Click [here](https://www.ura.gov.sg/Corporate/Guidelines/Development-Control/Non-Residential/C-CI/WD) for Guidelines for independent workers' dormitories.

-#### Types of Temporary Workers’ Dormitories
+#### Types of Temporary Workers' Dormitories

 - Ancillary dormitories may house only workers employed by the owner or lessee of the industrial development and workers who work on-site in the subject development.
 - Secondary dormitories may house workers not employed by the owner or lessee of the industrial development as well as workers who work on- and off-site.

 #### Location

-- All new proposed workers’ dormitories or increase in capacity within industrial developments are assessed on the merits of the case.
+- All new proposed workers' dormitories or increase in capacity within industrial developments are assessed on the merits of the case.
 - New applications located within 13 specified industrial areas (refer to Table 1) will only be considered if the proposals meet prevailing guidelines, and can be supported by existing infrastructure as assessed by technical agencies.
 Please refer to the circular dated 10 Feb 2023 for more information.
 - Prior clearances from NEA, PUB, SCDF, and LTA shall be obtained before a proposal is submitted to URA for evaluation.
-- New workers’ dormitories shall not fall within NEA and SCDF’s health and safety buffer zones, sub-areas reviewed by PUB where there are existing sewer capacity constraints or specified areas listed in Table 2 below.
+- New workers' dormitories shall not fall within NEA and SCDF's health and safety buffer zones, sub-areas reviewed by PUB where there are existing sewer capacity constraints or specified areas listed in Table 2 below.
-- Workers’ dormitories are not allowed within the Central Area and on land zoned Business Park/Business Park-White.
+- Workers' dormitories are not allowed within the Central Area and on land zoned Business Park/Business Park-White.
-- For multi-user industrial developments, new workers’ dormitories shall be located within a separate building within the site.
+- For multi-user industrial developments, new workers' dormitories shall be located within a separate building within the site.
 They are not allowed within the same building as other industrial units.

-Table 1: List of Specified Areas where new temporary workers’ dormitories and increase in number of workers for existing dormitories may be considered
+Table 1: List of Specified Areas where new temporary workers' dormitories and increase in number of workers for existing dormitories may be considered

 | No. | Area                     | Plan                                                                                                                    |
 | --- | ------------------------ | ----------------------------------------------------------------------------------------------------------------------- |